kinguinltdhk/Kinguin-eCommerce-API/api/README.md

 **PRODUCTION**: https://api2.kinguin.net/integration or https://gateway.kinguin.net/esa/api (recommended)

-> the `https://api2.kinguin.net/integration/v1` will be removed at end of the 2020.
+> The `https://api2.kinguin.net/integration/v1` will be removed at end of the 2020.

 **SANDBOX**: https://gateway.sandbox.kinguin.net/esa/api

+> You can create SANDBOX account and get API key by your self.
+See [Quick start](../quickstart/README.md).
+> Ask your business manager to fill your account wih balance.

 ## Authorization